-The FIG covers banking and non-banking financial institution relationships with over 375 financial institutions globally while supporting FGB's Treasury, Retail and Corporate Banking activities.
+The FIG has now been integrated into the WBG in order to support FGB's U.A.E.
+WBG clients and their partners and affiliates located across its international network.
+The FIG covers banking and non-banking financial institution relationships with over 430 financial institution clients globally, while supporting FGB's treasury, consumer and corporate banking activities.
 FGB's corporate and institutional clients have access to international trade and payment products through the strong alliances which the FIG has established with a large network of reputable local and international banks.
-FGB's correspondent relationships facilitate the offering of various products including the issuance of letters of credit and guarantees, risk participation in trade related transactions and offer opportunities for FGB to participate in syndicated loan transactions relating to financial institution clients.
+FGB's correspondent relationships facilitate the offering of various products, including the issuance of letters of credit and guarantees, risk participation in trade related transactions and offer opportunities for FGB to lead and participate in syndicated loan transactions relating to financial institution clients.
 The FIG is among the business areas with strong growth potential given the expanding economy and FGB's international expansion plans.